bitcoin-sv/bitcoin-sv/doc/rdp.md

 in this category are subject to the following conditions:

 * The award is completely discretionary
-* The attack much not be previously known to us
+* The attack must not be previously known to us
 * The attack must be demonstrably executable on a version of the software that would otherwise be deemed in scope if not for the resource exhaustion attack exclusion

-For obvious security reasons it would not responsible for the Bitcoin SV team to publicly document known attack vectors.
+For obvious security reasons it would not be responsible for the Bitcoin SV team to publicly document known attack vectors.
 This necessarily requires a degree of good faith however it is strongly in the interest of the Bitcoin SV team to encourage such disclosures and build trust with the security research community through building a track record of making such bounty awards.